SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 * A Dremio account is created, with the account having standard Dremio user privileges, not admin privileges.
 * A data lake connection in Dremio is created using the provided data lake settings.
 For Dremio that connection is technically spoken a source.
 In our context we refer to it as **target table** as this data lake is used for storing the offloaded data.
 * A source in Dremio is created which connects to the Operational Store of Cumulocity IoT.
 * A space in Dremio is created which you can use to organize your custom Dremio entities, e.g. views.
-The name of the space is your tenant id concatenated with 'Space', e.g. t12345Space.
+The name of the space is your tenant ID concatenated with 'Space', e.g. t12345Space.

 ### Editing settings
 Editing the settings is not supported.
 You have to delete the existing settings and define new settings.